NatLibFi/xmlhttprequest-mock/README.md

 Copyright (c) 2016 **University Of Helsinki (The National Library Of Finland)**

-This project's source code is licensed under the terms of **GNU General Public License Version 3**.
+This project's source code is licensed under the terms of **GNU General Public License Version 3**, or any later version.